Zeioth/BrrrOS/README.md

 installer.sh
 ```

-  In the TUI installer, choose want to install
+  In the TUI installer, choose what to install

 ``` bash
 1) Software installer   →  Base packages from the official arch repos.